 When songwriter/artist Kimberly Smoak was first diagnosed with Post Traumatic Stress Disorder (PTSD) following her service in the First Gulf War - and then classified as "disabled" - she was devastated.
 She felt she was too young.
 She knew the horrors of combat had scarred her, left her profoundly changed, but she didn't feel disabled.
 What on earth would she do now?

+A fellow veteran answered that question for her not long thereafter - four simple words which set Smoak on a journey of transformation and self-discovery: "Anything you want to," he said.
 He was right.
 And she did.
 The path begun that fateful day instilled in Smoak the belief that "Just because you have a label attached to you, or a disability no one can see, doesn’t mean you have to be that label or live in its shadow."
 That philosophy, and her love of music, has guided her since.